Sweagerbosk

 Its people speak a dialect of the standard Wood Frisian: Westereendersk dialect.

 The village was first mentioned in 1861 as het Bosch, and means forest belonging to Kollumersweach.
 Settlement started in the 18th century.
 The region around Sweagerbosk consisted mainly of heath.
 In 1940, it was officially listed as a village.

+The village's official name was changed from Zwagerbosch to Sweagerbosk in 2023.